 While the damage from a burst pipe in your home is covered, water from flash flooding, tsunamis, tidal water, storm surge, and levy breaks is often excluded.
 Additionally, sewage blockage and broken sump pumps are often part of this insurance exclusion.

 This exclusion is a little tricky.
-Power outages are generally not covered if the actual failure occurs away from your home.
+Power failures are generally not covered if the actual failure occurs away from your home.
 However, if the power failure causes a loss at your residence that’s covered by your policy, then your insurer may pay your claim.

-Insurance companies do not want to pay claims because you failed to take care of your property, so most homeowners’ policies exclude damage caused by neglect.
+Insurance companies do not want to pay claims because you failed to take care of your property, so most homeowners policies exclude damage caused by neglect.
 An example might be if you failed to replace a beam suffering from dry rot.
 If it falls and causes damage, your insurer will most likely deny the claim.

 Losses arising from war or nuclear hazards are not covered.
 This could be damage from being directly in a war zone or a nuclear power plant having a catastrophe leading to a dangerous home.